Let the Summer Fun Begin

 Whatever your plans are for this Memorial Day and beyond, here are a few tips to keep your adventures as safe as they are fun.

-- Position the grill well away from siding, deck railings, out from under eaves and overhanging branches and a safe distance from lawn games, play areas, and foot traffic.
+- Position the grill well away from foot traffic and play areas.
+Areas along siding, deck railings, out from under eaves and overhanging branches could also be potentially dangerous.

 - Keep children and pets away from the grill area by declaring a three-foot "kid-free zone" around the grill.